Pantone Has Created an App to Recognize the Colors Around Us

 Thibaud Genevois Franchi Published on 4/19/2024

-Are you captivated by the hue of a particular flower or bag?
-With the Pantone Connect app and the Pantone Color Match Card, identifying their exact Pantone color code is now a matter of seconds.
-This is incredibly handy for graphic designers and those who adore colors, right?
+Are you fascinated by the shade of a flower, a piece of clothing, or even your favorite bag?
+With the Pantone Connect app and the Pantone Color Match Card, you can identify the exact Pantone color code in just seconds.
+Handy, right?
+Especially for designers and anyone who loves color!

 Pantone color finder.
 Credits: Pantone